Switching is one of the best decisions you can make—for your home, health, comfort, and the planet.

 The electric air-source heat pumps of today are ready to take on the coldest of winter nights.

-In fact, heat pumps can work below -13 degrees.
-They have been tested in freezing Minnesota and Maine winters, and are the top-selling heating system in Northern European countries like Norway, Switzerland, Finland—all places that deal with seriously freezing cold winter weather.
+In fact, heat pumps have been tested in freezing Minnesota and Maine winters, and are the top-selling heating system in Northern European countries like Norway, Switzerland, Finland—all places that deal with seriously freezing cold winter weather.